 The injectable treatments, Cimzia (Certolizumab Pegol) and Ilumetri (Tildrakizumab), get the go ahead from NICE.

-The National Institute for Health and Care Excellence (NICE) has published its final draft guidance recommending the biologic treatments, Cimzia (certolizumab pegol) and Ilumetri (tildrakizumab) as options for treating severe psoriasis in adults in England and Wales, where the condition has not responded to other systemic therapies (including ciclosporin, methotrexate and phototherapy), or if these treatments are not suitable.
+The National Institute for Health and Care Excellence (NICE) has published its Final Guidance recommending the biologic treatments, Cimzia (certolizumab pegol) and Ilumetri (tildrakizumab) as options for treating severe psoriasis in adults in England and Wales, where the condition has not responded to other systemic therapies (including ciclosporin, methotrexate and phototherapy), or if these treatments are not suitable.

 Cimzia is a biologic treatment which is taken by an injection every 2 weeks (after the 'loading dose' of two injections in each of weeks 0,2 and 4).
 It blocks tumour necrosis factor-alpha (TNF alpha) a chemical ‘messenger’ in the immune system that signals other cells to cause inflammation.